flass/bioinfo-training-material/intalling_jupyter_sanger-pathogen-informatics-course.md

 What matter is the leading part of the path, giving you where Anaconda was installed; in the examble above it is, `/anaconda3` and `/Users/memyself/opt/anaconda3`, respectively.

-Toi run the Sanger Pathogen bioinformatics course, we need the `jupyter` excutable, which should be alonside the `python` one, there:
+To run the Sanger Pathogen bioinformatics course, we need the `jupyter` executable, which should be alonside the `python` one, there:
 ```
 /anaconda3/bin/jupyter
 ```